To succeed in this program, you need to have significant experience with:

 In this project, you’ll use knowledge of Kinematics and ROS to manipulate a robotic arm in simulation with six degrees of freedom to pick up an object from one location and place it in another without running into obstacles.

-Robotic Arm: Perception and Control
+Robotic Arm: Perception

 In this project, you will train a deep neural network to identify and track a target in simulation and then issue commands to a drone to follow that target.
 So-called “follow me” applications like this are key to many industries and the techniques you apply here can be extended to other powerful scenarios like adaptive cruise control in autonomous vehicles or human-robot collaboration.